-Anneshia Miller Grant is an associate attorney at Livesay & Myers.
+Anneshia Miller Grant is a senior associate attorney at Livesay & Myers.
 She practices exclusively Family Law, representing clients in separation, divorce, custody, visitation and support cases across Northern Virginia.

 Ms. Grant was born in Georgia and raised in Newport News, Virginia.
 She began her legal career at a law firm in Virginia Beach, where she practiced family law for four years before joining Livesay & Myers.